 During Mahalaya Amavasya, we remember our forefathers and perform rituals to show our gratitude and respect to them.
-Mahalaya Amavasya meaning tells us that the Pitru Paksha is ended by Mahalaya Amavasya.
-This day also marks the beginning of Devi Paksha.
+Mahalaya Amavasya marks the ending of Pitru Paksha. and beginning of Devi Paksha.
 It is critical to honour our forefathers to strengthen our ties to the past and allow continuity to continue, which will be highly beneficial to us.
 Let us learn in detail about this day.

 Mahalaya Amavasya arrives with an opportunity to reinforce our bond with our forefathers.
-Because of our links to the past, human culture has progressed and evolved.
+Due to our links to the past, human culture has progressed and evolved.
 Every succeeding generation has contributed something new, on which the succeeding generations have developed, resulting in continuous advancement and elevation.
 This is a crucial explanation for humanity’s growth.
-Performing the required rituals during Mahalaya Amavasya or Amavasya Mahalaya also strengthens our links to the past.
+Performing the required rituals during Mahalaya Amavasya also strengthens our links to the past.

 Pitru Paksha is thought to be the time period during which ancestors will give gifts to their descendants on Earth.
 According to tradition, ancestors who have passed from this world and are now residing in another plane can be pleased and invited to bestow abundant blessings on their descendants during this two-week period.
 As a result, this is a critical period for all.